Wondering how to get on the first page of Google for free? Today I’m sharing my strategy using keyword research and social media tactics.

 This step will result in your new post showing up in Google’s index and search results in about three days for newer blogs.
 If your blog has been around awhile, you will show up faster and will probably be indexed without this step.

-These are my tips, to Get Your Travel Blog On The First Page Of Google for Free.
-I’d love to hear what you think.
+I’d love to hear your strategies for getting your travel blog on the first page of Google.
 What has worked for you?
 What are the top strategies that are bringing you traffic organically?
 Please share in the comments below.

 Ready for More?
 Join the Traffic Optimization Course!